ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
 The [[''western capital'']] of Galae lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].
 Another much less used one is the [[Silver Pass]].

 #### The North Steppe.
 Accessible from Canath through the [[Bronze Canal]].
+Largely home to nomadic sheperds instead of settlements, though a couple of towns mark the northern coastline.
+The border with Ferweth is

 #### The Lake Rockies.
-The lands surrounding the beginnings of
+The lands surrounding the beginning of the Mogxan peninsula, consisting of a number of dotted lakes and mountains.

 #### The Eastern Reaches.
-Stretches into the Mogxan peninsula.
+Consists of a craggy land to the north and west and an undefined stretch of flatlands stretching into Mogxa. [[Cragmoor]] is sometimes known as the ''eastern capital'' of Galae.